About Bridging Two Hearts

 Do You Base Your Characters on Real People?

 There’s always an element of serendipity when researching a project.
-In this case, I had gotten nearly to the end of Bridging Two Hearts and still needed to figure out how to wrap up all the story lines intelligently.
-Since the theme is fear and dealing with fear, I gave some thought to the Coronado bridge.
+In this case, I had nearly reached the end of Bridging Two Hearts and still needed to figure out how to wrap up all the storylines intelligently.
+Since the theme is fear and dealing with fear, I thought about the Coronado Bridge.

 Hadn’t I read somewhere about virtual reality research?